I am watching House Of Cards when it starts.

 Newport describes ‘reshaping Facebook’ as a strategy to push back against the platform which Newton describes as “a source of engineered distraction sprinkled with injections of social inadequacy and annoyance”.

-I took this approach a few months ago and while it was a pleasant break from the app, but it hasn’t stopped me endlessly checking my Twitter and Insta feeds.
+I took this approach a few months ago and removed Facebook from my phone and while it was a pleasant break from the app, it hasn’t stopped me endlessly checking my Twitter and Insta feeds.

 Many die-hard digi-minimalists have gone one further and swapped their smartphones for the old-school Nokia in a bid to wrest back their focus but I don’t think this is realistic for many of us who need smartphones for work.
 Instead, I’m going to ‘park’ my phone in the hall at night when I get home from work and experiment with having my hands and my attention back to myself.